-We’ve dug through the myriad options available for the savvy consumer and picked five of the best to show you.
+We’ve dug through and tested the myriad folding wagon options available for the savvy consumer and picked five of the best to show you.
 While we’re quite fond of the Mac Sports Heavy Duty for most people, if you want something a bit cheaper or more specialized then you’ll be pleased to know we ran these through the ringer.

 The Top 5 Folding Wagons